 Help us fund research to slow, stop or reverse Parkinson’s

 No one knows for sure, but world-wide around 10 million people have Parkinson's.
 Currently the only treatments available are symptomatic i.e. they ease symptoms on a day by day basis but none of them slows the neurological decline of Parkinson's on a year by year basis.
 Levodopa, introduced as a symptomatic treatment in the 1960's, allowed simple day to day management of the condition.

-Now, some fifty years on, new understanding about the nature of the condition, plus attempts to match a range of innovative therapies to the emerging science is finally starting to change prospects for people with Parkinson's - there is new HOPE and therapies which demonstrate the slowing, stopping and reversal of this condition are beginning to emerge.
+Now, nearly sixty years on, new understanding about the nature of the condition, plus attempts to match a range of innovative therapies to the emerging science is finally starting to change prospects for people with Parkinson's - there is new HOPE and therapies which demonstrate the slowing, stopping and reversal of this condition are beginning to emerge.